laurencary/Slaque/README.md

 # to do
+- leave channel
+- create direct message
 - load all channels in slice of state,
 - add subscribedChannels list to currentWorkspace
+- add member to direct message/channel
+- add errors to channel name see if channel name exists edit
 - sort dms by unread first
-- make sure no edited messages get set to unread
-- leave channel
-- add member search
-- create direct message
-- add errors to channel name see if channel name exists